 Play vintage arcade games and do a few King Cake Shots at Barcadia on Tchoupitoulas Street.
 Is this town great or what?

-Toast Rex and all the kings and queens of Carnival with a King Cake Cocktail at Pelican Club, an award-winning restaurant overlooking historic Exchange Place in the French Quarter.
-Check out their King Cake Coolada (pictured right) recipe below.
+Toast Rex and all the kings and queens of Carnival with a King Cake Coolada at Pelican Club, an award-winning restaurant overlooking historic Exchange Place in the French Quarter.

 Over Fat Tuesday weekend (Friday-Tuesday), Hard Rock Café on Bourbon Street is featuring King Cake Shots and Cocktails at their Sidewalk Bar.
 Let the good times rock!

-SoBou, inventor of the Mardi Gras Old-Fashioned, is throwing a couple of new recipes at revelers this year: The King Cake Sua Da and the Epiphany Milk Punch.
-Visit the restaurant on Rue Chartres or try out the recipes below at home.
+SoBou, inventor of the Mardi Gras Old-Fashioned, also offers the King Cake Sua Da and the Epiphany Milk Punch.
+Check out these recipes!

 King Cake Sua Da